fchouteau/isae-practical-gcp/4-gcp-for-data-science/README.md

 - Using the terminal available in jupyter lab you can download a notebook (wget) from the cloud

 For example you can upload the notebook called `ai-notebook-demo-pytorch.ipynb` to your instance (use `wget URL-OF-THE-NOTEBOOK` from the terminal)

 - You can also upload one of your own notebook + data using google cloud storage then downloading it (`gsutil cp {storage} {local}`)

 **Warning: Don't use the colab notebook outside of collab it's not going to work !**

+**If you are using the provided ai notebook example, change the output storage to one you own**

 ## 3. Discover Google Colaboratory